-- The Surrey bank forms the stroke side (port) of the course. - There are larger buoys at some points marking the Start, Finish, and the Crossing Zone to/from the Boating Area. - All boats must keep to their station and may be disqualified at the discretion of the Umpire if they leave their station or go outside the buoys on the Middlesex station. - You are required to maintain your station throughout the race and are not permitted to cross into your opponent's station (leave your racing lane) even if you are ahead with clear water. - No crews may stop on the course unless instructed to do so by the Umpire.
+- The Race Umpire will oversee your race from start to finish in accordance with British Rowing Rules of Racing. - The Course runs upstream from approximately 100m above the Boating Area to the upstream end of the concrete slipway and carpark, where the Regatta Enclosure is situated. - For reference, the Boating Area and Finish Enclosure are on the SURREY side of the river. - The course follows a straight section of the river. - The Middlesex side of the course is marked for the full length with buoys every 20-30m.
+Keep these to bowside (starboard) when racing.
+The zone immediately beyond the buoyed area is the navigation channel and should be avoided throughout. - The Surrey bank forms the stroke side (port) of the course, with strategically placed buoys to indicate inlets and overhanging trees so as to maintain a central course of sufficient width for two boats racing alongside ech other - There are larger buoys at some points marking the Start, Finish, and the Crossing Zone to/from the Boating Area. - All boats must keep to their station and may be disqualified at the discretion of the Umpire if they leave their station or stray outside the buoys - You are required to maintain your station throughout the race and are not permitted to cross into your opponent's station (leave your racing lane) even if you are ahead. - No crews may stop on the course unless instructed to do so by the Umpire.
 Crews with damaged equipment must remove themselves to the Navigation Channel as soon as it is safe to do so, due to the frequency of racing.